AlbertaSat/ex2_on_board_computer/README.md

 If you just want to link the object files without rebuilding everything, run
 $ make SatelliteSim

+# We need to install libcsp manually

+cd into libcsp and run
+./waf configure --with-os=posix

+then we need to change this line in build/c4che/_cache.py:
+CFLAGS = ['-Os', '-Wall', '-g', '-std=gnu99']

+to this:
+CFLAGS = ['-Os', '-Wall', '-g', '-std=gnu99', '-m32']

+then run ./waf build

+# We need to install libcsp manually
+to run:
+./SatelliteSim

+the entry point of SatelliteSim is in /Project/main.c

 # Adding new code